Is it worth having Trace and Access Cover?

 If your home insurance policy is up for renewal soon, you should certainly consider taking out a policy that includes Trace and Access, to help protect you from the unexpected costs you could face if you need to pay for Trace and Access services.

-This will also help to ensure that if you do have a leak that you cannot locate, the insurer will be able to immediately instruct their Trace and Access specialists so that they can use advanced tools such as thermal imaging and acoustic testing to pinpoint the source of the leak.
+This will also help to ensure that if you do have a leak that you cannot locate, the insurer will be able to immediately instruct their Trace and Access specialists so that they can use specialist tools such as thermal imaging and acoustic equipment to pinpoint the source of the leak.

 Save on water bills